 What Can I Recover As Compensation?

 When you are involved in a personal injury case for an auto accident, your compensation will revolve around claiming “damages” that were accrued in the accident.
 Damages is a legal term that refers to monetary amounts to compensate for losses that arose from the accident.
 Damages are commonly broken up into two categories: economic and non-economic.
 Economic damages are those that can be measured in financial terms, such as the value of a car, or the amount of your medical bills.
 Non-economic damages are simply damages that are not measurable in these straightforward numerical or financial terms, such as pain and suffering, or mental anguish.
+Learn more about auto accident case compensation value.

 What Can I Do To Help My Auto Accident Case?